utdata/icj-class/js/js-in-class.md

 - Save your html page, then refresh your browser and you should see your console update to include the "5" in the log.

+The browser will act on all our code written in JavaScript, in the order that we write it.
+You don't actually see it happen, unless there is some result for you to see.
+We are using `console.log` to see that result.

+We could actually type those commands into the browser Console, but anything we do would not be saved when the browser is refreshed.

-### var vs let vs const
+### var vs. let vs. const

+Variables are the placeholders ... containers that hold information.
+Their purpose is to label and store data that can then be used in your program.
+By providing a variable with a descriptive name, our programs can be understood more clearly by others and our future selves.

 Remember how the Codecademy lesson showed you two ways to declare variables in JavaScript: `let` and `const`?
-Well, those are actually relatively new ways of declaring variables, introduced in ES6, a version of JavaScript introduced in 2015, but not yet fully implemented in browsers.
-Before ES6, we used `var` to declare variables. `var` still works and you will see it in just about any JavaScript code written today. , but here are very simplified differences:
+Well, those are relatively new ways of declaring variables, introduced in in 2015 with ES6, a version of Javascript mostly-but-not-yet-fully implemented in browsers.
+Before ES6, we used `var` to declare variables, and the method is still part of ES6, but it wasn't fully explained in Codecademy.

+Here are the very simplified differences between these three ways of declaring a variable:

 - If you declare a variable with `var`, you can re-declare it later and doing so will change its value.
 - If you declare a variable with `let`, you can change it's value later, but you can't re-declare it.
 If you try, you will get an error.
-This is usually good, because it tells you it was already in use.
+This is usually good, because it tells you the variable was already in use.
-- If you declare a variable with `const`, you can't change its value later.
+- If you declare a variable with `const`, you can't change its value later or re-declare later.

 There is lots more to it, mainly dealing with "scope".
 You can [read more about the differences](https://wesbos.com/javascript-scoping/), but I don't want to get bogged down with it here.